kulyk/kulyk.xyz/src/posts/content/2020-the-year-in-review.md

 You know, we printed one of these year planners from the Internet and filled them together with my friends.
 I still don't want to read it again, not to remind myself about everything that went wrong 😂

 Expectations were high.
-I and my girlfriend had a trip to Paris booked, I dreamed about visiting Burning Man, I had tickets to concerts purchased, and many more.
+My girlfriend and I had a trip to Paris booked, I dreamed about visiting Burning Man, I had tickets to concerts purchased, and many more.
 Still, I managed to attend [The Comet is Coming's](https://open.spotify.com/artist/0Z5FMozvx15nUSUA6a9kkU) concert in January.
 It's a British contemporary jazz & electronics band with a truly unique sound.

 ## Right Before the Lock-down